-If you are an installer ensure that you follow the design, moisture management principles, associated figures and material selection provided by the designer and this Technical Specification.
+If you are an installer ensure that you follow the design, moisture management principles, associated figures and material selection provided by the designer and this Technical Specification by James Hardie.
 All of the details provided in this document must be read in conjunction with the project specification.